 The operation calls a recursive method that will copy the configuration tree into the baseline and will also create a virtual copy of the latest validated version of the document.

 This virtual copy is called a proxy in Nuxeo and it's a read only copy the latest major version of the document.
 (A proxy is very much like a symbolic link on a Unix-like OS: a proxy points to a document and will look like a document from the user point of view) .
 Proxies are used to be able to see the same document from several places without to duplicate any data which exactly what is need when generating a baseline.
 We do not want to duplicate the document, just create a link towards it.

-more info on proxies here: About the content repository
+more info on proxies here: Repository Concepts

 In the end, when a baseline is generated, it shows the same tree than the parent configuration, but each folder only contain proxies of latest validated version of the Files.

 If you take a look at the baseline operation source code, you will see that it gets the configuration parent folder, the baseline parent folder and call a recursive method (baselineFolder) with those 2 folders as parameters.
 BaselineFolder gets the children of the configuration node :

 - if they are folderish it copies them into the baseline node and recall itself on each new child node,

 - if the node is not folderish, it looks for the latest major version and create a proxy of the document into the baseline node.

 The configuration management template consists in a studio project plus a specific automation operation.